Local Emergency Planning Committee

 Public Request for Records

 Any requests for public request of records related to chemical reporting under EPCRA should begin at the county Public Records Request process.

 Tier II Reporting

-The Yakima County LEPC, requires completion of a Tier II - Emergency and Hazardous Chemical Inventory Report by all facilities in Yakima County which have chemicals above the reporting threshold.
+The Yakima County LEPC requires completion of a Tier II - Emergency and Hazardous Chemical Inventory Report by all facilities within Yakima County which have chemicals above the reporting threshold.

-We prefer electronic submission of the Tier II forms and do not require a hard copy mailed to our office.
-You can email your annual submission of Tier II's to firstname.lastname@example.org The reports must be submitted by March 1st each year based on the maximum amount of chemicals on-site at any one time during the preceding year.
+We prefer electronic submission (email) of the Tier II forms and do not require a hard copy mailed to our office by March 1st each year based on the maximum amount of chemicals on-site at any one time during the preceding year.

 You can use the map below to look up the fire department/fire district that provides coverage to your facility and their mailing address.